Read words with sp blends, such as spin, spout, and spool.

 - Spray bottle and a bowl with a small amount of water

-Tell the children they will spin spools while they practice saying the /sp/ sounds in words such as spool, splash, and spin.
+Tell the children that they will spin, spill, and spoon spools and spouts, and will read the sp blend in words, such as spool, splash, and spin.

 Spin spools on spots

-- Let the children spin the spools, spouts, and spoons.
-Have them watch to see if they land on a spot.
+- Have the children spin the spools and spouts to see if they land on a spot or in a space between the spots.

-- Let the children spray, splash, and splatter spools with water.
+- Let the children spoon up spools or spouts.

 Read target words in a text

-- Read the text Spin Spools to the children.
+- Read the Spin Spools target text (found below) to and with the children.

-- Have the children find and circle the letters sp throughout the text, saying the /sp/ sounds each time they circle the letters.
+- Have the children find and circle the letters "sp" in the text.

-- Give the children a marker and have them write the letters sp on the things to spin (i.e., spools, spouts, spoons) and on the spots.
+- Give the children a marker and have them write sp words (e.g., spool, spout, spoon, spill, spot, spin) on spots.

 2. CCSS.ELA-LITERACY.RF.K.3.A: Demonstrate basic knowledge of one-to-one letter-sound correspondences by producing the primary sound or many of the most frequent sounds for each consonant.